Certificate in Behavioral Health

-The one-year Human Services certificate program is specifically designed to meet the requirements for certification as a Mental Health Rehabilitation Technician/Community (MHRT/C).
+SMCC offers a Behavioral Health Certificate that aligns its curriculum around national standards and expectations.
+This one-year certificate is specifically designed to meet the requirements for certification as a Mental Health Rehabilitation Technician/Community (MHRT/C).
 MHRT/C certification is required by the state of Maine for work as an entry-level mental health practitioner.
-Associate degree candidates need not apply separately to the SMCC Certificate program in order to qualify for MHRT/C certification.

 Your Certificate Courses

-Human Services offers a certificate in Behavioral Health requiring a mix of general education and hands-on courses.
+The Behavioral Health Certificate requires a mix of general education and hands-on courses.
 The following courses are a sampling of what you might take as a student in this program and are subject to change.

 - Introduction to Human Services

 - Interviewing and Counseling